-Proposal Why we are proposing this Expected benefits ].
-Increasing fire engines from 32 to 34.
-We've been building back in resources in innovative ways since 2019 and want to continue with this.
-This would enhance our specialist response and give us increased resilience across Merseyside (for larger incidents for example).
+Action Why we are doing this Expected benefits 1.
+Increasing fire engines/appliances from 32 to 34.
+This will increase our resilience and enhance how we mobilise our specialist capabilities.
+This will enhance our specialist response and give us increased resilience across Merseyside (for large incidents).
 2. Reintroducing a Small Fires Unit.
-A smaller vehicle needing fewer fire fighters could help when we have large numbers of lower level incidents (non- life risk).
-This would free up traditional fire engines for bigger emergencies or incidents where lives are at risk.
-3. Protecting our fire engine availability for life risk incidents.
+A smaller vehicle needing fewer fire fighters could help when we have large numbers of lower level incidents (non-life risk).
+This will free up traditional fire engines for bigger emergencies or incidents where lives are at risk.
+Following consultation we would use the Small Fires Unit during known peaks in demand periods e.g., periods of hot weather and the bonfire period Its introduction will be subject to the benefits and improvements being cost effective or affordable.
+Protecting our fire engine availability for life risk incidents.
 Sometimes fire engines become unavailable at short notice (e.g. staff sickness).
-We are interested in how we can avoid that and still deliver a response to non-life risk incidents with three firefighters when this happens.
-We would maximise our fire engine availability whilst protecting life risk resources.
-4. Enhancing water rescue capability through introducing either a sub-surface drone or a dive team.
-We are the only emergency service that is able to attempt a rescue when people are in the water.
+In order to respond to these situations, we will implement a number of changes to ensure we respond as quickly as possible to any absence, thereby ensuring that the fire appliance remains available to respond to life risk incidents.
+We will maximise our fire engine availability whilst protecting life risk resources.
+Following consultation, we can confirm that this proposal will avoid a fire engine becoming 'unavailable' to respond.
+This means we will be able to provide an even better service to the public in an emergency.
+Our response model will remain as described in this CRMP and our previous Integrated Risk Management Plan, but we will be more agile in how we use our resources.
+In order to remove the number of occasions when appliances would be unavailable, we will utilise ou retained staff more effectively, whilst also reviewin our current processes of moving staff between fire stations in order to make them more efficient and effective.
+See below for further details. rescue capability through introducing either a sub-surface drone or a dive team.
+We will investigate the costs and benefits of these approaches.
 We want to increase the chances of saving people in this situation.
-We hope we would be able to save the life of someone who has gone on the water more often that we are able to now.
-5. Working with partners to plan for and respond to the emerging threat from fires involving alternative fuels (e.g. Lithium-Ion batteries and Hydrogen fuel cells).
-The increased use of Lithium- lon batteries to power everyday items such as mobile phones, but also vehicles including scooters, bikes and cars, creates challenges for the fire and rescue service and its partners in Merseyside and beyond.
-The same applies to the use of Hydrogen fuel cells in cars and other vehicles.
-Merseyside Fire and Rescue Service and the Local Resilience Forum will work with the industry to help reduce risks for firefighters and the public.
+We hope we would be able to save the life of someone who has gone into the water more often that we are able to now.
+Working with partners to plan for and respond to the emerging threat from fires involving alternative fuels (e.g. Lithium-lon batteries and Hydrogen fuel The increased use of Lithium- lon batteries to power everyday items such as mobile phones, but also vehicles including scooters, bikes and cars, creates challenges for the fire and rescue service and its partners in Merseyside and beyond.
+The same applies to Merseyside Fire and Rescue Service and the Local Resilience Forum will work with the industry to hel reduce risks for firefighters and the public.